alpish0510/ML_mapmaker_project/README.md

 2. noise_analysis.py : This script allows you to perform a signal and noise analysis by calculating the power spectral density (PSD) of a mock CMB sky signal and a noise signal that is generated using the noise parameters that one inputs.
 The CMB sky could be simulated in exactly the same way as the simulation in Naess & Louis (2023) or a realistic CMB sky can be generated using a power spectrum from CAMB, etc. (If one wants to use a different power spectrum i.e. from sources other than CAMB then few modifications to the script may be required.)

 3. map_gen.py : A map generator tool to create smoothed CMB maps using the PySM3 package.
+R.A. and Dec. of a source can be passed as an argument along with a set of other parameters like map size, frequency of the map (GHz) and the emission model (https://pysm3.readthedocs.io/en/latest/models.html) used.

 4. analysisPS.py : This script calculates the power spectrum of a CMB map and the noise added ML solutions.
 The script can also perform a power spectrum comparison analysis of multiple maps (max 3).
 This can be used to verify the effect of resolution and noise on the ML soultions of a CMB map.